|

 invaders in Britain increased.
 The French named the region where the Briton

-immigrants settled Bretagne (Brittany in English).
+immigrants settled Bretagne (Brittany in English), meaning "little

 BRITTNEY:

-Variant of English Brittany,
+Variant spelling of English Brittany,

-meaning "Little Britain."
+meaning "little Britain."

 BRITTNY:

-Variant of English Brittany,
+Variant spelling of English Brittany,

-meaning "Little Britain."
+meaning "little Britain."

 BROGAN:

-Irish surname transferred to unisex forename use, from Gaelic Ó Brógáin,
+Irish surname transferred to unisex forename use, from an Anglicized form of

-meaning "descendant of Brógán," a forename derived from a
+meaning "descendant of Brógán,"

 BRON:

-Nickname for Welsh Bronwen, meaning
+Short form of Welsh Bronwen, meaning

 "fair-breasted."

-(Brónach): Irish name derived from the Gaelic element brón meaning
+BRÓNACH: Irish name derived from the Gaelic

 "sorrow."